ggasoftware/indigo/doc/source/indigo/examples/installation.rst

 .. _indigo-example-api-usage:

 ================
-API Installation
+SDK Installation
 ================

-This example demonstrates how to install Indigo API to all supported languages.
+This example demonstrates how to install Indigo SDK to all supported languages.

 ----
 Java